by Mike Constanza

 You should also consider the use of this ball for indoor use.
 Because the ball is quite soft, it won't damage the gym floors or walls.

 All in all, your players will prefer to practice with these softballs as they develop their skills.
 With the softness, great feel, general hardiness, and terrific price, they're the best slowpitch softballs for practice.

-But now you have ASA-approved softballs for soft pitch that you can use for practice as well.
+But now you have ASA-approved slow pitch softballs, that you can use for practice as well.
 These are quite inexpensive, and the price by the dozen is very reasonable.

 These balls can really fly, and that's the truth.
 That's great for batting practice, and they make for very exciting games too.
 It's such a great feeling for hitters to see the ball go out much farther.

 Its durability is something that you'll also admire.
 These are very hardy softballs, and they can hold their shape and features even after multiple hits.
 Batting practice can be quite fun when your players hit more home runs, and you can get them back and reuse them.